BCG-X-Official/facet/sphinx/source/api_landing.rst

 .. image::
     ../_static/Facet_flow.svg

-Please refer to the :ref:`tutorials` for examples of using FACET classes and functions.
+Please refer to the :ref:`tutorials<tutorials>` for examples of using FACET classes and functions.